hyperledger-archives/sawtooth-rfcs/text/0000-sawtooth-governance.md

 ## Project Team Hierarchy

 The Sawtooth governance model consists of a root team and a number of subteams.
+Team rosters should be kept public and easily accessible.

 ### Root Team